EE2dev/d3-indented-tree/README.md

 The object (named *dataSpec* above) which is passed to the function ```hierarchyExplorer.chart()``` can have the following properties:
 * `source`: <i>string</i> containing the path/URL to the data or the selector referencing the DOM element containing the data.
 * `hierarchyLevels`: <i>array</i> containing columns of each level in its top-down traversal order when the refered data is in the csv relational format.
+* `separator`: <i>string</i> In case the data comes in the csv relational format, the separator is used internally to concatenate columns.
+The default is "$".
+If the data contains a "$", the separator has to be changed to another string/character not contained in the data.
 * `delimiter`: <i>string</i> containing the delimiter used in the csv data.
 * `convertTypes`: <i>function</i> that converts the data to appropriate types which is relevant for [`myChart.nodeSort()`](#node_nodeSort).
 If a conversion function is specified, the specified function is invoked for each row, being passed an object representing the current row (d), the index (i) starting at zero for the first non-header row, and the array of column names.
 [Here](https://github.com/d3/d3-dsv#dsv_parse) is more documentation about this callback function.